sergeyprokudin/scholtrack/README.md

 ### Use Cases

-1. 📚  **Fetch all citations to a specific paper**
-   Retrieve all citations to a specified paper and save them to a CSV file.
+1. 📚  **Fetch all citations to a specific paper and save them to one CSV file**
    📘 **Demo**: [Fetch citations for 3D Gaussian Splatting (3DGS)](https://colab.research.google.com/github/sergeyprokudin/scholtrack/blob/main/colab/ScholTrack_3DGS_Demo.ipynb)

 2. 🗞️ **Get the latest works in a research field**